-I've been doing Buying personas for 3 years now.
-But in 2020 I was invited as a consultant to help with product positioning and messaging for a B2B Thailand-based SaaS.
+I've been building Buying personas for several years helping startup founders as a consultant.
+But in 2020 I was invited to help with product positioning and messaging into a B2B Thailand-based SaaS.
 To tell you the truth, my experience with B2B SaaS was not impressive.
 I worked a lot in B2B sales from 2005 to 2010 while building my content marketing agency but it was not a SaaS experience.
 When I started coaching and consulting startups I mostly dealt with B2C companies, marketplaces and even DTC startups (the only one from "almost B2B" was a Canadian company in crypto space but they still targeted a lot the end users, though the service was delivered via partners — therefore, they needed to build a B2B sales pipeline too).

 Anyways, when I was invited, I figured that it can't be that different from B2C — company's executives are humans too, therefore they have the same implicit motives as we all do, and as long as I stick with the basics – I'll be fine.
 It did not work out.
 I crafted a buying persona based on interviews I held plus surveys that the company marketing team ran on their own.

 Looking at it, we saw a person with very simple motives: get the job done, cover all the bases, do everything by the book, shift responsibility if something goes astray...
 It was understandable and very human, probably many employees have the same feelings, but we could not quite fit all these with the actions that people took: more often than not they acted NOT according to their implicit motives but, well, not so much against them as according to some other framework.

 Goal-oriented vs Role-oriented persona